astambi/University-System/README.md

 ### Administration Part (Logged in users in role Administrator)

 - Creating / Updating / Deleting Courses
-- Creating / Deleting Curriculums & Adding / Removing courses to/from curriculums
+- Creating / Deleting Curriculums
+- Adding / Removing Courses to/from Curriculums
-- Creating / Deleting user Roles & Adding / Removing user to/from existing role
+- Creating / Deleting user Roles
+- Adding / Removing Users to/from existing Roles

 ### Trainers Part (Logged in users in role Trainer)

-- Viewing their own trainings (courses they train)
+- Viewing their own trainings
 - Adding / Removing / Viewing Resources to their own trainings
 - Downloading students' exams for their own trainings
 - Evaluating students' exams for their own trainings